 If you’re after a more intimate experience, there are several tour companies that run daily tours (weather dependent) during the season, allowing you to get up close with these gentle giants of the deep.

-Tours operate out of Augusta from June to mid-September, Albany from June to October and Dunsborough or Busselton from mid-September to mid-December.
+Tours operate out of Augusta from mid May to August, Albany from June to October and Dunsborough or Busselton from September to early December.
 Bookings can be made through a visitor centre, or visit our Tours page for a list of providers.

 Top Spots To See The Whales